alexsantostx94/portfolio-alex-santos/src/pages/index.md

           Human-Computer Interaction design principles into all of my designs.
       - title: AR Design
         content: >-
-          Application development for iOS in Swift.
-Web applications in C++ and Python.
+          Augmented Reality design for Instagram/Facebook, Snapchat and Web experiences.
+I believe that AR should be completely accessible and that barriers to using it are low.
       - title: UX Research
         content: 'Brand identity, package design, logo design and illustrations.'
       - title: Visual Design